HBeinstein/currencyExchange/README.md

 1. Get a unique API key by creating a free account at https://www.exchangerate-api.com/.
 When creating your API key, sign up for the "free" account-- this should allow you to make up to 2000 API calls/month.

 Setup/Installation Instructions:
-* Clone the project from its GitHub repository (https://github.com/HBeinstein/currencyExchange.git).
+* Clone the project from its GitHub repository (https://github.com/HBeinstein/currencyExchange.git)
 * Open in your code editor of choice.
 * Run "npm install" in terminal to install all necessary project modules
-* Create a .env file at the top level of your directory, and place your API key in the file using the formatting: "API_KEY = YOUR-API-KEY-HERE"
+* Create a .env file at the top level of your directory, and place your API key in the file using the formatting: "API_KEY = YOUR-API-KEY-HERE". **If you plan to track your project using Git, be sure to create a .gitignore file in the project directory and include ".env" to ensure your personal API key is not published online!**
 * Run "npm build" and then "npm start" in your terminal to create a server and view project live.

 Software Requirements